 Gunshots echo and ricochet far out to the left and right, and much further into the room than you’d expect.

 Then there’s the weight.
 This scene has a deep, club-like bassline that the Beam has no right to reproduce with anything like the depth and authority it does.
 This is chunky, solid, grin-inducing bass.
-The Beam can go loud, too – few will ever complain about the Beam not being loud enough.
+The Beam can go loud, too – few will ever complain that it doesn't have enough volume.

-And if football is your primary concern right now, you’ll be delighted to hear that the Beam does a superb job with the beautiful game, recreating the crowd noise in spacious, voluminous and atmospheric fashion, keeping commentary clear and making stadium announcements open and echoey, just as they should be.
+And if football is your primary concern, you’ll be delighted to hear that the Beam does a superb job with the beautiful game, recreating the crowd noise in spacious, voluminous and atmospheric fashion, keeping commentary clear and making stadium announcements open and echoey, just as they should be.

 Despite the weight and width on offer from the Beam, dialogue is clear and direct, and never drowned out by the rest of the action.
 If your TV’s own speakers lose clarity of dialogue, the Beam will see you right, even with Speech Enhancement switched off.

 In fact, you might be blown away by the transformation.
-Suddenly you’re getting scale, dynamics, detail and punch and as close to the intended performance as you could expect from a £399/$399 speaker.
+Suddenly you’re getting scale, dynamics, detail and punch and as close to the intended performance as you could expect from a £399 ($399, AU$599) speaker.

-But it isn’t perfect – there’s a little treble brightness and sibilance is present, particularly at higher volumes or with poorly recorded audio.
+But it isn’t perfect – there’s a little treble brightness and sibilance, particularly at higher volumes or with poorly recorded audio.

 We also had this issue with the Playbase (which suggests it’s a symptom of the way the company tunes its speakers), but it’s far less of a problem with the Beam.
 In fact, with decent content and everyday volumes, it’s barely noticeable.